Introduction to Human Resources

 In a nutshell

-This degree sets Human Resource Management (HRM) within the wider business context; you will develop an understanding of how organisations run while covering the key aspects of HRM such as employee engagement, awareness of organisational culture, effective communication and employment law.
+This degree sets Human Resource Management (HRM) within the wider business context; right from year one, you will start to develop an understanding of how organisations run while covering the key aspects of HRM such as employee engagement, awareness of organisational culture, effective communication and employment law.
 You will also build your personal portfolio of professional evidence which will enhance your CV and help you in job applications and interviews.

 Wondering if Human Resource Management is for you?
 Read Hatty's blog post to find out more about the course and the extra opportunities she has had to help students.